accordproject/cicero-ui/src/ContractEditor/README.md

 - `loadTemplateObject`: A callback `function` to load a template.
 - `onChange`: A callback `function` called when the contents of the editor change.
-- `parseClause`: A callback `function` to parse the contents of a clause.
+- `onClauseUpdated`: A callback `function` called when text inside of a clause is changed.
 - `pasteToContract`: A callback `function` to load a clause template via copy/paste.

 - `plugins`: